Arkaroola Protection Area: Geological and paleontological significance

 fossil reef-building organisms.
 These fossils may be the oldest animals known on Earth.
 The oldest rocks of the Adelaide Rift Complex, as well as the oldest example of complex life, a type of marine sponge that lived in deep water, are in the Arkaroola Reef.

 The Sturt Tillite is an outcrop of rock formed by tillite (rocks of assorted sizes and fine sediment deposited by a melting glacier) during the Sturtian glaciation, that later compacted.
 Tillite Gorge in the Arkaroola Protection Area contains the greatest thickness of Sturt glacial debris known on Earth, as reported by Douglas Mawson in 1949.
 As the Earth warmed in the period after the Sturt glaciation, barrier reefs were formed offshore by microorganisms at Kingsmill Creek Gorge.
 The ancient reefs at Arkaroola and in the Vulkathunha-Gammon Ranges National Park are some of the earliest barrier reefs on the planet, and pre-date the Ediacaran biota by around 90 million years.
 The Arkaroola Reef and Oodnaminta Reef may have been part of a single large platform, later split by the Paralana Fault.

 Paralana Hot Springs

 The melting of Mesoproterozoic rocks created a huge granite body, as well as a unique Phanerozoic fossil "plumbing system" at Mount Gee which once had hot geysers similar to Yellowstone National Park in the US.
-The Paralana Hot Springs, on the eastern boundary with Wooltana Station, are a remnant of this geothermal system.
-The spring contains radon, and is the most recent manifestation of hydrothermal activity in the region.
+The Paralana Hot Springs, on the eastern boundary with Wooltana Station, are a remnant of this geothermal system, and is the most recent manifestation of hydrothermal activity in the region.
+The spring contains radon, and so is not a safe area for swimming or camping.

 It is home to many bacteria, notable for their survival in very high temperatures (57-59 °C) as well as ionising radiation from the radon gas.
 A 2002 study found about 180 different kinds of bacteria, many described for the first time.
 The springs are also of interest for their parallels to what has been found on Mars.